ctcl-bregis/ctclsite-content/pages/projects/mct2/monitor/monitor.md

 Instead of having the complex task of designing another PCB for use in the monitor, an off-the-shelf controller board may be used.

 ### Display
-The inital prototype may use the Innolux N156KME-GNA, the specific display was chosen due to its very close DPI value to the 11.6" display being used in MediaCow Touch 2 itself while having 2K resolution (2560x1440).
+The inital prototype may use the Innolux N156KME-GNA, the specific display was chosen due to its very close DPI value to the 11.6" display being used in MediaCow Touch 2 itself while having a 2K resolution (2560x1440).
 An interesting feature is that the panel supports refresh rates up to 165Hz while having a 4-lane eDP1.3 connector.